Subscribe

 The concept of the solution is now being pitched to investors, with a high likelihood of attracting the needed resources for further development.

-So, we recommend carrying out a project discovery phase if:
+So, we recommend carrying out the project discovery phase if:

-• Your solution has anything to do with AI, ML, and other innovative techs
+• Your solution has anything to do with AI, ML, and other innovative technologies

 • Your solution relies on public data, and you are not familiar with data collection requirements in the segment